takase/takase.github.io/index.md

 #### (Refereed) International Conference and Workshop Papers
+* <u>Sho Takase</u>, Shun Kiyono.
+Rethinking Perturbations in Encoder-Decoders for Fast Training.
+In Proceedings of 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL-HLT 2021).
 * <u>Sho Takase</u>, Sosuke Kobayashi.
 All Word Embeddings from One Embedding.
-In Proceedings of the thirty-fourth Conference on Neural Information Processing Systems (NeurIPS), 2020. [code](https://github.com/takase/alone_seq2seq).
+In Proceedings of the thirty-fourth Conference on Neural Information Processing Systems (NeurIPS), 2020. [pdf](https://papers.nips.cc/paper/2020/hash/275d7fb2fd45098ad5c3ece2ed4a2824-Abstract.html), [code](https://github.com/takase/alone_seq2seq).
 * Tatsuya Hiraoka, <u>Sho Takase</u>, Kei Uchiumi, Atsushi Keyaki, Naoaki Okazaki.
 Optimizing Word Segmentation for Downstream Task.
 In Findings of the Association for Computational Linguistics: EMNLP 2020. pp. 1341--1351, 2020.
 * Kazuki Matsumaru, <u>Sho Takase</u>, Naoaki Okazaki.
 Improving Truthfulness of Headline Generation.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020).
 * Sho Shimazu, <u>Sho Takase</u>, Toshiaki Nakazawa, Naoaki Okazaki.
 Evaluation Dataset for Zero Pronoun in Japanese to English Translation.
 In Proceedings of The 12th Language Resources and Evaluation Conference (LREC 2020), pp. 3630--3634, 2020.